Should Single Moms Have to Tell Absent Dads Happy Fathers Day?

 No matter my feelings on our family's situation I would never deprive my children in wanting a relationship with their dad.
 They're in school making gifts and wondering if they're going to get the chance to give it to their dad.
 My personal take on a situation like this is to allow your child (depending on safety concerns) to at least try.
 That way it doesn't look as though you are keeping their dad from them.

 You think to yourself they wouldn't last a day in my shoes and regularly ask them what could be more important than spending more time with your children.
 That in itself is enough to make any single mom not want to be bothered with father's day wishes or gifts.
-In all honesty, I reach out for my little ones.
-I take comfort in knowing that I try for them.
+In all honesty, I would reach out for my little ones, but only when they ask.
+Take comfort in knowing that you try for them.
 Whether or not it's received is entirely on him.